osisoft/OCS-Docs/Content_Portal/How_To_Guides/communities/community-roles.md

 ### Tenant Administrator

 A tenant-level role that allows users to administer their own tenant.
 Tenant Administrators are roles that apply to all of OCS rather than just to Communities.
 In OCS, user roles are managed as part of the Security component.

+### Data Steward

+A tenant-level role that can share a tenant’s data with any community to which the data steward belongs.
+A data steward can grant this sharing privilege (that is, the data steward role) to other users in their own tenant.

 ### Community Owner